 Influenza, commonly known as the flu, is a contagious respiratory disease caused by the influenza virus.
-The virus attacks cells in the upper respiratory tract—the nose, throat, bronchi, and lungs.
+The virus attacks cells in the upper respiratory tract, including those in the nose, throat, bronchi, and lungs.

-The flu typically comes on hard and fast.
-It’s characterized by a high fever, chills, fatigue, body aches, sore throat, and a dry cough.
-These symptoms can be similar to the common cold, but the flu is caused by a different family of viruses and symptoms are typically much more severe.
+The flu typically comes on hard and fast, and is characterized by high fever, chills, fatigue, body aches, sore throat, and a dry cough.
+These symptoms can be similar to the common cold, but the flu is caused by a different family of viruses, and symptoms are typically much more severe.

-The influenza virus has three main types that cause illness in human beings: Type A, Type B, and Type C.
+There are three main types of influenza virus that cause illness in human beings: Type A, Type B, and Type C.

-For many people, frequent hand washing and avoiding crowds during flu season may be enough to avoid the flu.
-However, for those at high risk, the flu vaccine is essential for providing protection against yearly flu outbreaks.
-High-risk groups include children, seniors, pregnant women, and people with weakened immune systems
+For many people, vigorous personal hygiene may be enough to avoid the flu.
+For those at high risk, including children, seniors, those with weakened immune systems, and people with certain diseases, the flu vaccine is essential in providing protection against yearly flu outbreaks.